Amir2244/search-engine/README.md

 # Search Engine Project

-A modern search engine built with Spring Boot and gRPC capabilities.
+A modern search engine built with Spring Boot and gRPC capabilities and use TF-IDF algorithm to calculate the similarity between search queries and documents.

 ## Project Setup